icon-project/icon-emissions-buckets/network-owned-liquidity/README.md

 ### Requirements
 * The contract should be owned by governance.
-* The contract should swap incoming inflation to bnUSD continuously.
 * The contract should expose a method to do smaller swaps in case of slippage issues.
 * The contract should allow governance to setup buy orders with limits.
 Ex buy $100K dollars of sICX/bnUSD liquidity each month.
 * The contract should allow anyone to fill liquidity orders.